I made my new hammer during a toolsmithing class at Frank Turley Forge in Santa Fe, New Mexico. According to Frank the handle should be:

 Backing out punch/hammer

 Used to drive out pins that hold together two pieces of equipment-like a backhoe shovel to the arm.
 A word about Backing Out Punches.
 These tools should be struck only with hammers of lesser hardness.
 DO NOT strike this tool with a steel sledge hammer- the hammer or sledge could explode and/or fragment causing severe injury or death.
 USE A BRASS OR COPPER HAMMER WHEN STRIKING A PUNCH.
-Also, when you strike steel on steel, you can cause a spark.
-Brass or Copper hammers reduce that potential because they are non-ferrous.
 Source: The Hammer Source

 Hot cutters used instead of a hot cut hardy